dependencies-packagist/jwt/docs/usage/configuration.md

 # Configuration

-In order to simplify the setup of the library, we provide the class `Token\JWT\Token`.
+In order to simplify the setup of the library, we provide the class `Token\JWT\Factory`.

 It's meant for: